Bobbito Garcia: Film career

+In 2012, he directed a basketball documentary with Kevin Couliao titled Doin' It in the Park.
+The film includes NBA stars such as Kareem Abdul-Jabbar, Wilt Chamberlain, and Walt Bellamy, as well as streetball legends like Richard "Pee Wee" Kirkland, Corey "Homicide" Williams, and Jack "Black Jack" Ryan.

 In 2015, Showtime premiered a feature-length documentary on Stretch and Bobbito: Radio That Changed Lives, directed and written by Garcia.
 The film includes interviews with Jay-Z, Nas, Eminem, Common, Fat Joe, Rosie Perez and DJ Premier, among others.

 In 2018, Garcia released his third documentary, Rock Rubber 45s.
 It serves as his most personal film to date.
 In an interview with HipHopDX, he explained, "There's a great O.C. lyric from the song 'Time's Up' where he goes, 'The more emotion I put into it, the harder I rock.'
 That's the sort of approach that I have with this film — that the more emotion that I put in, the better the film will be.
 You know you get one chance to do an autobiography, so I've decided to just bare all."

 Sneakers

 Garcia hosted the ESPN Films It's the Shoes, interviewing celebrities about their sneaker collection.
-He was featured in the sneaker documentary Just for Kicks and performed the announcer's voice in NBA Street Vol. 2, NBA Street V3 and NBA Street Showdown.
-He is emcee of the Sprite Slam Dunk Contest in the video game NBA 2K8, 2K9 and 2K10.
+He was featured in the sneaker documentary Just for Kicks.
 He wrote Where'd You Get Those?: New York City's Sneaker Culture 1960–1987 as well as Out of the Box, about limited edition sneakers.

 In 2007, he worked with Nike on limited edition Nike Air Force 1 and Air Force 25 models, selecting the colors, fabrics and logo used, and designed the "Project Playground" limited edition of the Adidas Superstar.
 In 2016, he collaborated with Puma for a brand of sneakers.

 Basketball

 Garcia is a streetball player and coach.

+He is the announcer in the video games NBA Street Vol. 2, NBA Street V3, and NBA The Run.

 In 2006, Madison Square Garden Network hired García to do the "Hot Minute at the Half" reports with celebrities in the crowd during Knicks home games.

+He is emcee of the Sprite Slam Dunk Contest in the video games NBA 2K8, 2K9, and 2K10.

 In 2009, he worked on Blokhedz animated web series on Missiong.com.
 Garcia is the annual Boost Mobile Elite 24 HS All-American Game play-by-play announcer for ESPNU, owner of the vinyl-only label/imprint Álala Records, and co-directing a documentary, Doin' It in the Park: Pick-up Basketball, New York City, produced by 360 Creative Films, which premiered in New York theaters in June 2013.
 Bobbito has his own basketball tournament called Bob's Full Court 21, which he holds around the nation.

+Airborne Illness Awareness Education

+Garcia has spoken publicly about the ongoing COVID-19 pandemic and organized events with strong mitigations in place for airborne illness spread.